aristosv/webserver/README.md

 This will install the [Swag](https://docs.linuxserver.io/images/docker-swag) container, which includes the Nginx webserver, php, a reverse proxy, certbot for letsencrypt certificates and fail2ban for intrusion prevention.
 It will also install MariaDB, phpMyAdmin, Portainer for container management and WordPress.
 Everything will be installed in a containerized environment.

+---
+## Required actions
-Before running the script you will have to open ports 80 and 443 on your firewall, to allow http to https redirection and certificate validation.
-You will also have to create an A record for your domain and point it to your server IP Address.
-Setup will not continue if the A record does not match your server IP Address.
+- Open ports 80 and 443 on your firewall, to allow http to https redirection and certificate validation.
+- create an A record for your domain and point it to your server IP Address.
+---

 ---
 ## Required setup information